The 19 Best Online Bachelor’s in Public Relations Programs

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-The Best Online Bachelor’s in Public Relations Programs
+The Best Online Bachelor’s in Public Relations Degree Programs

 The University of Florida offers an online bachelor’s of public relations degree that prepares graduates to take on challenging careers in professional communications.
 The curriculum provides intensive instruction in writing and research where students learn the latest innovations in digital communication strategy and digital media technical skills.